-The administration is responsible for the other information.
-The other information includes the integrated report but does not include the separate financial statements and my corresponding audit report, nor the management report on which I pronounce myself in the Other legal and regulatory requirements section, in accordance with the provisions of Article 38 of Law 222 of 1995.
+The Management is responsible for the other information.
+The other information comprises information included in the integrated report but does not include the separate financial statements and my corresponding Audit Report, nor the management report on which I pronounce myself in the "Report on Other Legal And Regulatory Requirements" section, in accordance with the provisions of Article 38 of Law 222 of 1995.
+The information contained in the integrated report is expected to be available to me after the date of this Audit Report.